fiyazbinhasan/TagHelperComponentSample/README.md

 This technique is useful when you want to control the injected `markup` and `order` of the component execution directly from the razor view.

-`AddressTagHelperComponent` is modified to accomodate a constructor that accepts the `markup` and `order` parameters,
+`AddressTagHelperComponent` is modified to accommodate a constructor that accepts the `markup` and `order` parameters,

 ```
 private readonly string _markup;